wp-plugins/polylang/readme.txt

 = 0.9.6 =

+* It is now possible to query the terms by language using the WordPress function 'get_terms'
 * Bug correction: search for empty string in default language displays posts in all languages when hiding the URL language information for default language
 * Tests done with WordPress 3.5 beta 3